ChipDepot/StarDuck/README.md

 # StarDuck
 This is a rust lib.
-It's main to contain most code so it can be reused around the proyect
+It's main to contain most code so it can be reused around the project.